RukithNayak/StopWatch/README.md

-This is a stop watch program written in Javascript.
+This is a stop watch program written in JavaScript.
 It features a start, stop, and reset button.
+It uses html, CSS, and JavaScript.